Disable autocomplete in Outlook - are you sure?

 It’s time to think differently about disabling autocomplete in Outlook

 At Egress, we believe we can solve these problems in a new and innovative way that means organizations don’t need to disable autocomplete.
-Egress Risk-based Protection analyses user behavior, recipient/domain authenticity and security characteristics to form an opinion on whether someone is about to make a mistake when sending an email – whether caused by autocomplete or human error.
+Egress Risk-based Protection and Outlook encryption analyses user behavior, recipient/domain authenticity and security characteristics to form an opinion on whether someone is about to make a mistake when sending an email – whether caused by autocomplete or human error.
 Consequently, Risk-based Protection can ensure a user avoids misdirecting an email and sends the right information to the right recipients – all with an appropriate level of protection applied when sharing sensitive information (such as using Egress encryption, TLS or other third-party solutions).

 For further information on how Egress can help your business to proactively mitigate Outlook autocomplete and other mistakes, please click here.